zama-ai/concrete-core/concrete-core-ffi/docs/user/user.md

     // We encrypt the plaintexts in the previously allocated ciphertext buffers, here we use the
     // raw_ptr_buffers API to make the code more compact, a view_buffers API is also available.
-    // You can check the concrete-ffi documentation on https://docs.rs for more information on those
+    // You can check the concrete-core-ffi documentation on https://docs.rs for more information on those
     // APIs.
     int enc_ct_1_ok = default_engine_discard_encrypt_lwe_ciphertext_u64_raw_ptr_buffers(
         engine, sk, input_ct_1_buffer, plaintext_1, variance);